Blac Chyna Shows Off 50lb Weight Loss As Rob Kardashian Set For New Dating Show

 Following the couple’s dramatic breakup late last year after an apparent hack of Chyna’s Instagram account showing proof of her cheating, the pair appear to be on good terms.

 Chyna made a surprise appearance at Rob’s 30th birthday party at Cinepolis Luxury Cinemas in Westlake Village, CA last week.
-The party for notoriously shy Rob was a small affair, with close family including sisters Kourtney, Khloe and several of Rob’s nieces and nephews in attendance.
+The party for notoriously shy Rob was a small affair, with close family including sisters Kourtney, Khloe, and several of Rob’s nieces and nephews in attendance.

 Chyna arrived at the cinema with Dream dressed in a festive St. Patrick’s Day outfit.
 While Chyna’s appearance has led some to believe a reconciliation may be in the works, a People insider revealed that she only attended because the party was filmed for the upcoming season of Keeping Up With The Kardashians.